lorenzoleuzzi1/ml-project/README.md

 ├── utils.py
 └── validation.py
 ```
-### Code implementation
+### Code Implementation
-The three core classes that costitutes our code implementation are: `Layer`, `NeuralNetwork` and for the final model `Ensemble`.
+The three core classes that constitutes our code implementation are: `Layer`, `NeuralNetwork` and for the final model `Ensemble`.
 And they're defined as follows:

 `Layer`
 ```